SPAAM-community/AncientMetagenomeDir/docs/contributing/adding-metadata.md

 Append your new metadata to the end of the library metadata, and make a commit (just as with the sample metadata).

 Once again your Pull Request will go through automated checks, and leave you comment if there is something wrong.
-Once you've got all green ticks, you can continue to human review!
+Once you've got all green ticks, if you’re working on the ancientsinglegenome-hostassociated list you should enter the dates information as a last step.
+If you're working on another sample type, it’s time to move onto human review!

 ## Request reviewers